 In this article, we’ll first look at some reasons why you might not know how you feel.
 Then we’ll move on to the strategies you may use to identify your emotions.

-You might wish to consider going through this process with a trained counselor if your emotions are interfering with how you live your life or if you believe there might be difficult issues to address.
-If so, you can click here to find and connect to a counselor near you or one who can help you remotely.
+You might wish to consider going through this process with a trained therapist if your emotions are interfering with how you live your life or if you believe there might be difficult issues to address.
+If so, you can click here to connect with one via BetterHelp.com for quality care at its most convenient.

 6 Reasons Why You Don’t Know How You Feel

 What’s stopping you from getting a handle on what you are feeling?
 Why might you not be able to pinpoint the emotion?